Darshan5G/Youtube-Video-Link-Summarization/README.md

-# YouTube Video Summarizer & Speaker Tool
+# YouTube Video Link Summarizer

 ## Overview

-The **YouTube Video Summarizer & Speaker Tool** allows you to input a YouTube video URL, generate a summary of the video's content, and convert that summary into speech.
+The **YouTube Video Summarizer** allows you to input a YouTube video URL, generate a summary of the video's content, and convert that summary into speech.
 This tool leverages advanced language models for summarization and uses **Google Text-to-Speech (gTTS)** for audio output.

 ## Features